GridRoute: A Benchmark for LLM-Based Route Planning with Cardinal Movement in Grid Environments: Experimental Analysis

 In this section, building upon the four core research questions (RQ) introduced in the Introduction, we conduct the following analyses to provide deeper insights into how various prompting strategies interact with traditional algorithmic guidance under varying conditions.

-\textbf{RQ1: How does the Algorithms of Thought (AoT) prompt perform compared to the Independent Route Planning prompt?}
+\textbf{RQ1: How does the Algorithms of Planning (AoP) prompt perform compared to the Independent Route Planning prompt?}

-In Figure \ref{fig:performance_metrics_vanilla}, we find that AoT prompting methods significantly outperform the Vanilla prompt across all metrics except AoT-DFS, especially in more complex environments.
+In Figure \ref{fig:performance_metrics_vanilla}, we find that AoP prompting methods significantly outperform the Vanilla prompt across all metrics except AoP-DFS, especially in more complex environments.
 Moreover, the integration of LLMs with optimal pathfinding algorithms (e.g., Dijkstra or A*) achieves better planning performance compared to their integration with uninformed search methods like DFS.
 These methods show clear advantages in terms of FR and OR, indicating stronger path planning capabilities.
-However, a notable trade-off exists for AoT-DFS compared to Vanilla: despite the improvements in FR and OR, GM and MSE can sometimes be higher.
+However, a notable trade-off exists for AoP-DFS compared to Vanilla: despite the improvements in FR and OR, GM and MSE can sometimes be higher.

-Compared to the more advanced independent prompting strategy CoT, AoT achieves comparable or even superior performance, particularly on Qwen2.5-7B, as illustrated in Figure~\ref{fig:performance_metrics_cot}.
-Figure~\ref{fig:aot_heatmap} further highlights that AoT surpasses CoT in terms of geometric mean (GM), reflecting higher overall route quality.
+Compared to the more advanced independent prompting strategy CoT, AoP achieves comparable or even superior performance, particularly on Qwen2.5-7B, as illustrated in Figure~\ref{fig:performance_metrics_cot}.

 However, CoT exhibits more consistent performance across all models, with fewer failure cases as shown in Figure~\ref{fig:failure_reasons_by_matrix_size.png}.
-In contrast, within the AoT framework, only AoT-Dijkstra consistently maintains robust results.
-These findings suggest that CoT’s step-by-step reasoning offers greater reliability across model sizes, while AoT’s effectiveness depends more on the model’s ability to accurately internalize and apply classical algorithmic logic.
+In contrast, within the AoP framework, only AoP-Dijkstra consistently maintains robust results.
+These findings suggest that CoT’s step-by-step reasoning offers greater reliability across model sizes, while AoP’s effectiveness depends more on the model’s ability to accurately internalize and apply classical algorithmic logic.

-FewShot-Base, despite its simplicity compared to advanced prompting strategies such as CoT and AoT, achieves performance comparable to AoT-Dijkstra by relying on minimal task demonstrations involving only obstacles, start/end points, and optimal paths.
+FewShot-Base, despite its simplicity compared to advanced prompting strategies such as CoT and AoP, achieves performance comparable to AoP-Dijkstra by relying on minimal task demonstrations involving only obstacles, start/end points, and optimal paths.
 This highlights the efficacy of lightweight imitation-based learning and illustrates the strong transfer and generalization capabilities of LLMs in path planning tasks.